BitCurator/bitcurator-access-webtools/README.md

 Install The Sleuth Kit:
 -----------------------

 Download the current master source from http://www.sleuthkit.org/sleuthkit/download.php.
-(Note: There's an older version of The Sleuth Kit available as a Debian/Ubunut package.
-Don't use it!
-It's out of date!)
-Unpack the .tar.gz file, change into the sleuthkit directory, and run the following:
+(Note: There's an older version of The Sleuth Kit available as a package in Ubuntu 14.04LTS - don't use it) Unpack the .tar.gz file, change into the sleuthkit directory, and run the following:

   * ./configure
   * make